enfantterrible-ar/wp/docs/02_MAPPING.md

 ## **Infra**

+Build a scalable development infrastructure by setting up a monorepo (with TurboRepo optimizations) and automated CI/CD pipelines.
+This ensures that the codebase is efficiently managed and deployments are streamlined.

 1. **As a developer**, I want to ensure that the **monorepo structure** supports our development workflow and scalability, including an optimized configuration using TurboRepo, so that our build and deployment processes are efficient.

 	- **Acceptance Criteria:**